 In clinical trials conducted by other companies involving CAR-T cells, the most prominent acute toxicities included symptoms thought to be associated with CRS, such as fever, low blood pressure and kidney dysfunction.
 Some patients also experienced toxicity of the central nervous system, or neurotoxicity, such as confusion, tremor, cranial nerve dysfunction, seizures and speech impairment.
 Adverse events with the worst grades and attributed to CAR-T cells were severe and life threatening in some patients.
 The life threatening events were related to kidney dysfunction and neurotoxicity.
 Severe and life threatening toxicities occurred mostly in the first two weeks after cell infusion and generally resolved within three weeks, but several patients died in clinical trials involving CAR-T cells, including in our clinical trials.
-In our LEGEND-2 clinical trial, CRS was observed in over 90 percent of patients.
+In the LEGEND-2 clinical trial, CRS was observed in over 90 percent of patients.
 Low grade CRS, experienced by 82 percent of patients, was managed with standard therapies and resolved.
 One patient died of a CAR-T related toxicity as a result of CRS and tumor lysis syndrome.
 A second patient died from a potential pulmonary embolism and acute coronary syndrome, which was considered unrelated to treatment by the investigator.
-In the Phase 1b portion of CARTITUDE-1 clinical trial, as of April 29, 2020, CRS was reported in 93 percent of patients.
-There were three deaths during the Phase 1b portion of CARTITUDE-1: one due to CRS, one due to acute myeloid leukemia, which was considered unrelated to treatment by the investigator, and one due to progressive disease.
+In the Phase 1b/2 CARTITUDE-1 clinical trial, as of September 1, 2020, CRS was reported in 95 percent of patients.
+Total CAR-T cell neurotoxicity of any grade was observed in 21 percent of patients, with Grade 3 or higher neurotoxicity observed in 10 percent of patients.
+There were fourteen deaths during the Phase 1b/2 CARTITUDE-1 trial: five due to disease progression, three due to unrelated adverse events, including two cases of acute myelogenous leukemia and one case of pneumonia, and six due to related adverse events, including sepsis and/or septic shock in two patients, CRS/HLH in one patient, neurotoxicity in one patient, respiratory failure in one patient and lung abscess in one patient.